-Former Football Player Shot By Dog
+Former LSU Football Player Matt Branch Shot By Dog

 A former LSU football player lost his leg last month after a dog shot him while they were hunting, The Clarion Ledger reported.
 The accident took place in late December, near Eagle Lake in Mississippi.

-Matt Branch, who played on LSU’s football team from 2009 to 2011, suffering the injury while on a hunting outing December 28, along with a group of friends who made the trip annually.
+Matt Branch, who played on LSU’s football team from 2009 to 2011, suffered the injury while on a hunting outing December 28, along with a group of friends who made the trip annually.
 According to the account provided by a friend of Branch’s, the dog was a Labrador retriever named Tito, a member of the hunting party.

 The group of hunters were loading their weapons on the bed of a truck, when the dog walked over, stepped on the safety of Branch’s shotgun and pulled the trigger.
 The shot struck Branch through the bed of the truck.

-Branch’s friends called 911, was taken to a medical facility and later to the University of Mississippi Medical Center.
-He underwent several surgeries, including the leg amputation, but the good news is that Branch is expected to recover.
+Branch’s friends called 911 and he was taken to a medical facility and later to the University of Mississippi Medical Center.
+Branch underwent several surgeries, including the leg amputation, but the good news is that he is expected to recover.

-Listed at 6’6″ and 287 pounds on LSU’s athletic department website, Branch was “rated among the best in the nation at his position” coming out of high school.
-Branch redshirted as a freshman, and played on the LSU team for three years as as reserve guard, although his career was cut short due to injury in 2011.
+Listed at 6’6″ and 287 pounds on LSU’s athletics department website, Branch was “rated among the best in the nation at his position” coming out of high school.
+Branch redshirted as a freshman, and played for LSU for three years as as reserve guard, although his career was cut short due to injury in 2011.
 Les Miles was LSU’s head coach for the entirety of Branch’s time with the team.

-A GoFundMe was launched to assist Branch’s family, and it raised over $72,000 out of a goal of $75,000.
-Some of Branch’s teammates have shared the GoFundMe and encouraged LSU fans and others to donate:
+A GoFundMe was launched to assist Branch’s family, and it has raised more than $72,000 if its $75,000 goal.
+Some of Branch’s teammates have shared the GoFundMe campaign and encouraged LSU fans and others to donate:

 Hey y’all, been a scary few days, one of my best friends in the world has been in a fight for his life.
 My former teammate Matt Branch was wounded in a hunting accident and needs your help!
 Anything and everything helps! https://t.co/8bu9LP9FbG